See our

 sails.
 The roller furler interferes somewhat with any sail that

-use hank on sails is a major plus.
+is hanked on, but being able to use hank on sails is a major plus.
 We use the second fore stay to hank on a huge light air Genoa when the going gets slow.
 This allows us to keep a relativly small headsail on the roller furler for easy sail handling in a wide variety of conditions.
 Two points of single line jiffy reefing on the main sail, and a storm try sail on its own track round out the sail handling gear.
+After the trusty old mainsail ripped a seam in the Gulf of Aden we purchased a new full batten mainsail in Greece.
+The new sail performs quite well in all conditions, but can be a bit of a handfull at times as well.
+A third deep reef is easier to pull in than putting up the storm sail, but has been requireded only three times in the past two years.

 Self Steering - Mostly we have used autopilots for self steering, but after numerous failures we also installed a Monitor windvane self steering gear in New Zealand in 2010.
-The Monitor works extremely well when it is in top condition, but there are a number of things that have gone wrong with our old unit that tend to make it performe poorly.
-Any play in the linkage between the vane itself and the foil in the water causes the unit to work poorly.
+The Monitor works extremely well when it is in top condition, but there are a number of things that have gone wrong with our old unit that tend to make it perform poorly.
+Any play in the linkage between the air foil and the water foil causes the unit to work poorly.
 Of course any friction in the linkage also seriously affects light wind performance.
-Using small diamiter line for the tiller controll lines keeps friction low, and allows a unit for a much larger boat to work on Eva.
+Using small diameter line for the tiller controll lines keeps friction low, and allows a unit for a much larger boat to work on Eva.
 For running downwind in a big swelll the Monitor is capable of steering Eva very well, probably better than any autopilot could.
 When there are luls in the wind it is a toss up between the autopilots and the Monitor.
 The autopilot keeps the boat pointed in the right direction, which is usualy highly desirable for acctualy arriving somewhere.
 If the direction of the apparent wind is changing frequently the Monitor can keep the sails trimmed simply by adjusting course, under some conditions this can be quite usefull.
 In any event a wind vane steering gear is far superior to tiller lashing.

 Top